Barak Valley: Pre-colonial formations

 In the 16th century, the Tripura kingdom was in control of the Cachar plains, when in 1562 the Koch general Chilarai annexed the Cachar region to the Koch kingdom and it came to be administered from Khaspur (or Kochpur) by his half-brother Kamalnarayan.
 After the death of the Koch ruler Nara Narayan, the region became independent and was ruled by the descendants of Kamalnarayan and his group, and they became known as the Dehans (after Dewan).
 Between 1745 and 1755, the last Koch ruler's daughter married the king of the Kachari kingdom, and the rule of Khaspur passed into the hands of the Kachari rulers who adopted the title Lord of Hedamba.

 The Kachari kings at Khaspur appointed Brahmins as rajpandits and rajgurus and provided land grants to Muslims from Sylhet for cultivation.
 Some people from Manipur and the Ahom kingdom too moved to the Cachar plains following disturbances in those lands.
-In 1835, Pemberton reported that the population of the Cachar plains was around 50,000 dominated by the Dimasa people, followed by Muslim immigrants from Sylhet and their descendants; a third group was Bengali and Assamese immigrants and their descendants and Naga, Kuki and Manipuris forming the smallest groups.
+In 1835, Pemberton reported that according to Captain Fisher the population of the Cachar plains was around 50,000 dominated by the Dimasa people, followed by Muslim immigrants from Sylhet and their descendants; a third group was Bengali and Assamese immigrants and their descendants and Naga, Kuki and Manipuris forming the smallest groups.
+On a survey to Cachar in 1832 pemberton also mentioned that people in Sylhet and Cachar are identical in every respect-appearance custom and language.

+In 1837 British officer J.G.
+Burns reported that the population of Cachar plains was 50,000, and only a small portion of the population were Dimasa, majority were Bengali Hindus and Bengali Muslim and a few Manipuris, Nagas and Kukis.

+In the census report of 1921, G.T.
+Lloyd stated that Bengali speakers in Cachar and Goalpara are Indigenous.